nilsDE/recaman-series/README.md

 Can I now subtract 4?
 Yes indeed, because the resulting number 2 is not negative and not yet in the sequence.
 And so on and so forth.

+Further infos can be found here: [The Online Encyclopedia of Integer Sequences](https://oeis.org/A005132)

 ## How to use this repository
 [You can check out my visualization here!](https://nilsde.github.io/recaman-series/) (Ideally open in Chrome!)